 Mandala illustration originally conceived of and drawn by Indologist Dr Alexis Sanderson

-me, painting LalitaTripurasundari...
+painting LalitaTripurasundari...

 The thangka artform has many influences: it came from India with Buddhist in the 7th century and spread through Nepal, Tibet, China and beyond.
 Its influenced by Chinese landscape painting, Nepalese deity structure, Indian jewelry, the Bon religion, and the early cave paintings of Shamanism.